-- previous IFA results (final audit report, action plan and status report);

-- available ARs;

-- compliance information;

-- SEM information;

-- discussions with the auditee and MNRF (e.g., foresters, biologists) staff, LCC members and representatives of First Nations and Métis communities;

-- forest certification status; and

-• other information deemed pertinent by the audit team.
+- previous IFA results (final audit report, action plan and status report); - available annual reports (including reporting on progress towards the completion of actions); - compliance information; - SEM information; - discussions with the auditee and MNRF (e.g., foresters, biologists) staff, LCC members and representatives of First Nations and Métis communities; - forest certification status and the results of certification assessments and/or annual audits that are publicly available or otherwise made available by the licensee, including corrective actions taken to address certification assessment findings/recommendations; and - other information deemed pertinent by the audit team.

-The risk assessment will require optional procedures to be assessed for likelihood or probability of occurrence, recognizing that severity has already been assessed in assigning the procedure to the optional category.
+The risk assessment will require the audit team to assess optional procedures for probability of occurrence, recognizing that severity has already been assessed as low in assigning the procedure to the optional category.

-The audit team will use professional judgement to evaluate the gathered evidence and information in order to inform their decision on whether the probability of occurrence is high enough to warrant including individual optional procedures in the audit scope.
+The audit team will use professional judgement to evaluate the gathered evidence and information in order to inform their decision on whether the probability of occurrence is high enough to warrant carrying out any of the optional procedures.

-The risk assessment will be documented in a short report (2-3 pages) outlining:
+The audit team will document the risk assessment in a short report (3-5 pages) outlining:

-- how the risk assessment was conducted (e.g., what evidence was considered); - what issues (if any) were found, ranked by probability; - which of the optional criteria/procedures (if any) are to be audited including the associated rationale; and - audit team member(s) and the number of additional auditor days (and helicopter hours) required to audit the optional criteria/procedures, if applicable.
+- how the risk assessment was conducted (e.g., what evidence was considered); - what issues (if any) were found, ranked by probability; - which of the optional audit criteria/procedures (if any) are to be audited including the associated rationale; - why the remaining optional procedures do not meet the threshold to be audited; and - audit team member(s) and the number of additional auditor days (and helicopter hours) required to audit the selected optional procedures, if applicable.

-The audit team's risk assessment report will be provided to the FFC and the MNRF IB for review.
-The FFC will notify the lead auditor in writing that the audit may proceed once the FFC endorses the risk assessment and estimate of time required, and the risk assessment is approved by the MNRF.
+The audit team will provide its risk assessment report to the FFC and the MNRF IB for review.
+The FFC will notify the lead auditor in writing that the audit may proceed once the FFC endorses the risk assessment (and estimate of additional time required), and the risk assessment is approved by the MNRF.